NSLS2/erobs/README.md

   ```

 The in `Program/Graphics` tab, the robot should be moving between four poses every 6 seconds.

-**⚠️ Deprecation Warning:**
-With the current move towards using MoveIt Task Constructor, we will be only spinning up one container.
-Theses examples and instructions demonstrate how to send basic commands directly using using ur-driver and should be placed in an tutorial/testing folder.

 ## Notes on VSCode Workspace